adi69/sexy-snippets/notes/notes.md

 * **File "/Library/Python/2.7/site-packages/django/core/checks/urls.py",
 AttributeError: 'str' object has no attribute 'regex' --** to comment something inside urlpatterns don't use `'''` as it is a string and not a comment.
 Use `#`
 * **`blank=True` vs `null=True` --** [Link](http://stackoverflow.com/questions/8609192/differentiate-null-true-blank-true-in-django)
+* **Generic Views** are to reduce boilerplate code when you repeatedly use similar code in several views.

 ##Git
 * **Push ERROR: Repository not found** <br>